-107. HRC, CERD, CAT and CMW invite NGOs to provide reports containing country-specific information on States parties whose reports are due for consideration (see for example, CERD, Section B, Annex IV (A/58/18); CAT, rule 62; CMW, rule 29, see also A/60/48, para.
+CAT, CERD, CMW and the Human Rights Committee invite NGOs to provide reports containing country-specific information on States parties whose reports are due for consideration (see for example, CERD, Section B, Annex IV (A/58/18); CAT, rule 62 of the rules of procedure; CMW, rule 29 of the rules of procedure, see also A/60/48, para.
 15), as well as to the country task forces in charge of the lists of issues.
-CESCR and CEDAW similarly welcome written information from national and international NGOs at both their presessional working groups, during the drafting of the list of issues, and the full committee session at which the State party report will be considered.
+CESCR and CEDAW similarly welcome written information from national and international NGOs at both their pre-sessional working groups, during the drafting of the list of issues, and the full committee session at which the State party report will be considered.
 When many NGOs submit information, they are encouraged to organize and summarize their submissions in a single synthesis report.
-In a number of instances, synthesis reports of NGOs have consolidated the reports of over one hundred national NGOs.
-The CRC requires submissions to be made two months prior to its presessional working group.
+In a number of instances, synthesis reports of NGOs have consolidated the reports of over 100 national NGOs.
+The CRC requires submissions to be made, if possible, two months prior to its pre-sessional working group.
+NGOs are encouraged to form coalitions and submit joint reports, and can be supported in this process by the NGO Group for the CRC.
+Additional information may be submitted, if necessary and relevant, such as input further to publication of the lists of issues or replies received from the State party.
 CERD also accepts written submissions from NGOs in relation to its early warning and urgent action procedures, and these procedures may be invoked by NGOs.
-Written statements that are submitted at least three months in advance by NGOs with ECOSOC status (or sponsored by such an NGO) are issued as UN documents.
+Written statements that are submitted at least three months in advance by NGOs with ECOSOC status (or sponsored by such an NGO) are issued as United Nations documents.